Here’s how BUILD defines several key areas impacting community health.

 Income, education, housing, transportation, the built environment, and other “social” factors are the true “determinants” of your health – or as the Robert Wood Johnson Foundation (RWJF) has described it, “Where you live, work, learn, and play.”
 In collaboration with RWJF, the Virginia Commonwealth University has created life expectancy maps that illustrate the impact of the social determinants of health as you move through different neighborhoods of major US cities.
 We encourage you to also read this post on addressing social needs vs. social determinants of health and understanding the difference between the two.

-One of the goals of the BUILD Health Challenge is to promote health equity by creating the conditions to allow people to meet their optimal level of health.
+BUILD defines health disparities as the differences in health outcomes based on race, ethnicity, sexual orientation and socio-economic status.
+One of the goals of the BUILD Health Challenge is to promote health equity, which requires moving upstream and creating conditions to allow people to meet their optimal level of health.